 View the talking points for the "Biosecurity to Protect America's Food and Agricultural System" infographic related to this conversation on the web.

-In June the University of Missouri, Lincoln University, and NIFA will host a conversation on the Expanded Food and Nutrition Program (EFNEP).
+On June 14th and 15th, the University of Missouri, Lincoln University, and NIFA hosted a conversation on the Expanded Food and Nutrition Program (EFNEP).

 4-H as a model of PYD translates the sciences of engagement, learning, and change with youth and adults who collaborate to create sustainable community change.
 The ten-year longitudinal Tufts University Positive Youth Development study demonstrates that compared with their peers, youth in 4-H programs are:

 - Nearly four times more likely to make contributions to their communities;

 - Are about two times more likely to be civically active;